kayveepr/Halium-9-LeMax2/README.md

 "apparmor" as default security.

-At present(Jun 2020) X2 boots up with the uploaded boot img file with AEX, AOSiP, LineageOS, Baikal or CBG MIUI11-Global for X2 all P vendors.Please be aware that bugs are aplenty.
+Jun 2020 -  X2 boots up with the uploaded boot img file with AEX, AOSiP, LineageOS, Baikal or CBG MIUI11-Global for X2 all P vendors.Please be aware that bugs are aplenty.
 Common issues are Camera, FP and magnetometer.
+See Sep 2020 update below.

 Issues: